taewony/taewony.github.io/README.md

 ### Dotty Version: 0.19.0-RC1

-I'm doing self-learning about how to do FP in scala by trying to convert the existing scala codes into Dotty version of them.
+I'm doing self-learning about how to do FP in dotty, by trying to convert the existing scala codes into Dotty version of them.

-Here are three articles or projects re-written in Dotty, two are about `tagless final encoding` and the other is about `IO Monad`.
+I have re-written three code bases in Dotty, two are about `tagless final encoding` and the other is about `IO Monad`.

 *  IO Monad by John A. De Goes,